Freeland goes 7 innings as Rockies beat Marlins 6-3

 MARLINS LAPSES

-The crowd was booing by the fourth inning, when Miami shortstop Miguel Rojas made a wild throw to first and center fielder Lewis Brinston let a single elude him, allowing a runner to score from first.
+Miami’s defense turned leaky in the fourth, when shortstop Miguel Rojas made a wild throw to first and center fielder Lewis Brinston let a single elude him, allowing a runner to score from first.

 Earlier, catcher Alfaro was slow to pursue a pitch that bounced away from him, which permitted a runner to advance.